Climate Vulnerability Monitor

 The report distills leading science and research for a clearer explanation of how and where populations are being affected by climate change today (2010) and in the near future (2030), while pointing to key actions that reduce these impacts.

 DARA and the Climate Vulnerable Forum launched the 2nd edition of the Climate Vulnerability Monitor on 26 September 2012 at the Asia Society, New York.

 Objectives

-The Climate Vulnerability Monitor attempts to demonstrate how each country is vulnerable to climate change (due to health reasons, extreme weather patterns, economic factors, land loss from expanding deserts or rising sea levels).
+The Climate Vulnerability Monitor attempts to demonstrate how each country is vulnerable to climate change (for health reasons, extreme weather patterns, economic factors, land loss from expanding deserts or rising sea levels).
 It lists over 50 measures that the authors claim are readily available to limit virtually all harm caused by climate change.

 Approach

 The Climate Vulnerability Monitor reportedly takes a new approach to assessing the climate vulnerability of the world and its regions, countries and communities.
 The Monitor looks at pre-existing characteristics of society that are affected by climate change and maps the level of vulnerability and expected impact as implied by the effect that real or projected changes in the climate.
 The analysis is built around 4 "impact areas", and 5 "levels of vulnerability", focusing on the years 2010 and 2030.

 According to the report, the estimated figures of impacts are yielded from the Monitor’s specific methodology and represent additional impacts due to climate change.
 They give a "snapshot" of what is expected to already be taking place and what might occur in the near future.
 According to the authors, the Monitor represents just one possible way of measuring climate vulnerability that they expect can be improved upon.